 3. CRAFTSMAN Wet/Dry Vac – Premium Choice

 This heavy-duty shop vacuum is loaded with features to tackle those large projects.
-Its 6.5 peak HP and the 2½-inch diameter hose allows you to pick up the larger particles that are found in your garage or on your jobsite.
-Take the 20-foot power cord, the 7-foot hose and the 16 gallon canister and you’ll spend more time vacuuming and making quick work of cleaning your renovation site.
+Its 6.5 peak HP and the 2½-inch diameter hose allows you to pick up the larger particles that are found in your garage or on your job site.
+Take the 20-foot power cord, the seven-foot hose, and the 16 gallon canister and you’ll spend more time vacuuming and making quick work of cleaning your renovation site.
 To finish your clean-up, you have a large capacity drain for emptying the canister and getting on with the next job

 4. Armor All Wet/Dry Utility Shop Vacuum

 You can convert your Armor All shop vac to a blower and you will have additional cleaning and drying options.
 The onboard storage makes your accessory tools readily available.
-When storing your vacuum, you must clean the canister and then simply place the 6-foot by 1¼-inch hose inside.
+When storing your vacuum, you must clean the canister and then simply place the six-foot by 1 ¼-inch hose inside.
 Wrap the 10-foot cord around the top handle and you’re done.

 5. Shop-Vac Stainless Steel Wet Dry Vacuum

 Powerful and compact adequately describes the Shop-Vac 5989300 Stainless Steel wet/dry vacuum.
-It comes with a durable 4.5 peak HP motor and 5-gallon canister that makes the pick-up of those light to medium tasks a breeze.
-The blower can easily be accessed by attaching the 7-foot by 1¼-inch hose to the rear port.
-Unfortunately, with the short 6-foot power cord your ability to blow leaves and other yard debris from sidewalks and driveways is limited without the use of an extension cord.
-However, the vacuum does have three extension wands, a crevice tool and two wet pick-up nozzles that make handling a variety of wet and dry applications simple and efficient.
+It comes with a durable 4.5 peak HP motor and five-gallon canister that makes the pick-up of those light to medium tasks a breeze.
+The blower can easily be accessed by attaching the seven-foot by 1¼-inch hose to the rear port.
+Unfortunately, with the short six-foot power cord your ability to blow leaves and other yard debris from sidewalks and driveways is limited without the use of an extension cord.
+However, the vacuum does have three extension wands, a crevice tool, and two wet pick-up nozzles that make handling a variety of wet and dry applications simple and efficient.

-The stainless steel canister adds a nice look to the vacuum, but on the jobsite it can prove to not be as resilient as the polypropylene canisters.
-It is, however, easy to maneuver because of the 4-caster dolly that it sits on.
+The stainless steel canister adds a nice look to the vacuum, but on the job site it can prove to not be as resilient as the polypropylene canisters.
+It is, however, easy to maneuver because of the four-caster dolly that it sits on.

 6. Stanley SL18115 Wet Dry Vacuum

-The powerful suction of the 4 peak HP motor on the Stanley SL18115 vacuum can outperform some of the more powerful vacuums in its class.
-You can find this workhorse on jobsites, and in garages or workshops.
+The powerful suction of the four peak HP motor on the Stanley SL18115 vacuum can outperform some of the more powerful vacuums in its class.
+You can find this workhorse on job sites, and in garages or workshops.
 With 1,200 watts of power, you will be able to conquer your cleanups in minutes.
 The 10-foot power cord and the three additional wands give your added ability to reach high places and/or the low corners.
-A crevice, floor and gulper nozzle are also included.
-A blower port is available on the rear of the vacuum; attach the 5-foot hose and you can remove yard clippings in a flash.
+A crevice, floor, and gulper nozzle are also included.
+A blower port is available on the rear of the vacuum; attach the five-foot hose and you can remove yard clippings in a flash.